J-Harsh/dashboard/README.md

 <h1>Social Dashboard</h1>
 <h3>Deployed link :</h3> <href>https://j-harsh.github.io/dashboard/</href>
-<hr><p>This is a dashboard application built using React and Vite, which displays a dashboard fetched from an API using axios and a login page(with no functionality) .
+<p>This is a dashboard application built using React and Vite, which displays a dashboard fetched from an API using axios and a login page(with no functionality) .
 The app features client-side routing and responsive design.</p>
 <h3>The mock api only allows for 200 req/day.
 So there might be scnenario where the data limit just exhausts.
 Please use carefully 😁 </h3>
 <h2>Features</h2>
 <hr><ul>